bshongwe/bshongwe/README.md

   <img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="45" width="170" alt="Buy Me A Coffee">
 </a>

+---

+## 🌟 Quote of the Day
+*"The best way to predict the future is to invent it."*
+– Alan Kay

+---

+Thank you for visiting my profile!
+Feel free to check out my repositories and reach out for collaborations! 🚀

 <!---
 bshongwe/bshongwe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.